 Sets: 3 Reps: 12–15 Rest: 60 sec.

-Hold a dumbbell in each hand and sit on the edge of a bench.
+Hold a dumbbell in each hand.
 Keeping your lower back flat, lean forward.
 Explosively straighten your body and shrug the weights so your arms rise.
 Allow the momentum to flip your wrists so you catch the weights at shoulder level.
+[See photos of how to do a dumbbell clean.]